Derek Chauvin Could Still Receive Over $1 Million From Police Pension Even If He’s Convicted

 Pension officials in Minnesota told CNN that Derek Chauvin, the former Minneapolis police officer who has been charged with second-degree murder and manslaughter for the death of George Floyd, could still receive over $1 million in pension benefits, even if he’s convicted of murder.
-According to these officials, Minnesota is one of many states that doesn’t have any laws that prevent police officers from receiving their pension benefits if they’re convicted of a crime that was committed while they were on the job.
+According to the officials, Minnesota is one of many states that doesn’t have any laws that prevent police officers from receiving their pension benefits if they’re convicted of a crime that was committed while they were on the job.

 Because there are no laws that require Chauvin’s pension benefits to be withheld due to his alleged criminal acts, he could still receive those benefits even if he’s convicted of murder and sentenced to prison time, according to CNN.
 The officials told CNN that all police officers who are fired are still eligible benefits, even when they are terminated for cause.
-So, Chauvin — who is currently 44 — would be eligible to receive his benefits starting once he turns 50.
+So, Chauvin — who is currently 44 — would be eligible to receive his benefits once he turns 50.

 The officials CNN spoke to would not provide specifics about how much Chauvin could receive from his pension benefits, but CNN‘s analysis of Chauvin’s payroll data, tenure, contracts, and police pension plan information led them to estimate that Chauvin could be eligible for up to $1.5 million in benefits over 30 years.